Acuña hits grand slam after early fracas, Braves top Pirates

 Atlanta has won four straight, while the Pirates are on a four-game skid.

 Musgrove hit Josh Donaldson with a first-inning pitch.
-As Donaldson began walking to first base, he exchanged words with Musgrove, took a few steps toward the mound and then shoved catcher Elias Díaz, who intervened.
+As Donaldson began walking to first base, he exchanged glares with Musgrove, took a few steps toward the mound and then shoved catcher Elias Díaz, who intervened.
 The umpires huddled and announced ejections for Musgrove and Donaldson.

 Pirates manager Clint Hurdle also was ejected by home plate umpire Brian Gorman after arguing the decision to toss Musgrove.

-Musgrove’s pitch only grazed Donaldson’s jersey, but players from both dugouts and bullpens charged onto the field following the confrontation.
+Musgrove’s pitch only grazed Donaldson’s jersey, but players from both dugouts and bullpens charged onto the field following the confrontation as Musgrove took off his cap and removed his glove.
 No punches were thrown and the field was quickly cleared.

+Donaldson said he wasn’t “really all that upset at all about getting hit by the pitch.
+It barely clipped me.”
+He said he responded to an aggressive reaction by Musgrove.

+“I feel like he came down the mound afterward,” Donaldson said.
+“I looked away to try to give him a chance to look away from me.
+He kept coming down the mound and looking at me and obviously he had a problem with something.”

 Braves right-hander Kevin Gausman struggled despite being given a 5-1 lead in the second inning.
 Gausman was pulled in the third when he gave up a three-run homer to Marte.

+“The last couple of outings haven’t been very good and it didn’t look like it was going anywhere good today,” said Braves manager Brian Snitker.

 Marte hit another homer off Jerry Blevins in the eighth for his first multi-homer game since Aug.
 18, 2014, also against Atlanta.
-Pinch-hitter Corey Dickerson drove in two runs with a bases-loaded single off Dan Winkler in the eighth.

 Left-hander Sean Newcomb (1-0) relieved Gausman and allowed only one hit with six strikeouts in 4 2/3 innings.
+Jacob Webb earned his second save.
+He entered the game with a 10-7 lead and recorded the final four outs.

-Right-hander Alex McRae (0-2), who replaced Musgrove, allowed eight runs, six earned, while giving up three homers in 4 1/3 innings.
+Right-hander Alex McRae (0-2), who replaced Musgrove, allowed eight runs, six earned.
+He gave up three homers in 4 1/3 innings.

-McRae hit Austin Riley with a pitch and walked Brian McCann before giving up Acuña’s grand slam in the second.
-The 436-foot shot to left field was Acuña’s first career regular-season slam.
-He hit a slam in last season’s NL division series loss to the Dodgers.

-Markakis earned an ovation in the sixth inning after his run-scoring single gave him 1,000 career RBIs.
-Markakis, who rarely shows emotion, tipped his helmet to the fans and briefly smiled.

 Gausman allowed four runs, two earned, on five hits in 2 1/3 innings.
 His ERA climbed to 6.21.